ovbly/language-ledger/README.md

 ## Parser error reports

-The *Ledger binary* should be set in the `ledger-language` package settings pane.
+In case it is not accessible from PATH, the *Ledger binary* should be set in the `ledger-language` package settings pane.
 It will be used to silently check the journal file anytime it is saved.
 If there are parser errors, a notification is shown.

 ![Parser](http://fs1.directupload.net/images/150321/vz2phip4.gif)